-- 7 of our water treatment plants, including the treatment plant serving your area, have been nationally recognized with Directors Awards from the EPA's Partnership for Safe Water program for our longterm commitment to optimizing operations, achieving outstanding performance, and protecting public health and the environment. - Most of our water treatment plants have received the Directors Award year after year for more than a decade including Bluefield, Bluestone, Gassaway, Huntington, Kanawha Valley, New River and Weston.
+- Seven of our water treatment plants, have been nationally recognized with Directors Awards from the EPA's Partnership for Safe Water program for our long-term commitment to optimizing operations, achieving outstanding performance, and protecting public health and the environment. - Most of our water treatment plants have received the Directors Award year after year for more than a decade including Bluefield, Bluestone, Gassaway, Huntington, Kanawha Valley, New River and Weston.